spinnaker/spinnaker.io/content/en/docs/setup/install/providers/kubernetes-v2/aws-eks.md

   namespace: spinnaker
 ```

 Note that this requires an existing `spinnaker` namespace.
 For [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) bindings in addition to the service account, see [Optional: Configure Kubernetes roles (RBAC)](https://spinnaker.io/docs/setup/install/providers/kubernetes-v2/#optional-configure-kubernetes-roles-rbac).
-In general, see the [Kubernetes documentation for more details on service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+See the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more details on service accounts.

 Extract the secret token of the created `spinnaker-service-account`: